5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 `-a` | Set the ACPI device name of the CPU.
 Usually unnecessary, since it should be auto-detected.</br></br> **Example**: `sudo ~/ssdtPRGen.sh -a CPU0`
 `-t` | For manually setting your CPU's TDP (thermal design power), aka the maximum power consumption of your CPU in Watts.
 Only required if the CPU's specs are not present in the database already. </br></br> **Example**: `sudo ~/ssdtPRGen.sh -t 45`

-## NOTES
+## Notes

-- ssdtPRGen includes lists with settings for specific CPUs sorted by families.
+- **ssdtPRGen** includes lists with settings for specific CPUs sorted by families.
 These can be found under `~/Library/ssdtPRGen/Data`.
 They are in .cfg format which can be viewed with TextEdit.
-- macOS Ventura dropped the `AppleIntelCPUPowerManagement.kext`, so the CPU will be stuck in base frequency (no turbo) if the SSDT is generated for PluginType 0.
+- macOS Ventura dropped the `AppleIntelCPUPowerManagement.kext`, so the CPU will be stuck in base frequency (no turbo states) if the SSDT is generated for PluginType 0.
 As a workaround, [**force-enable XCPM**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/Enable_XCPM) (Ivy Bridge only) and regenerate the SSDT for PluginType 1 and replace the exiting SSDT-PM.

 ## Credits
 - Intel for Intel Power Gadget